xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 ### `<DateInput>`

-The implementation of the `<DateInput>` component is very similar to the `<TextInput>`.
-In this example we use the native [`\<input type="date">](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date), as we want to focus on using the configuration API and not on how to use a date picker.
-The ideas in the implementation can be reused for other 3rd party datepickers.
+The implementation of the `<DateInput>` component is very similar to `<TextInput>`.
+In this example we use the native [`<input type="date">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date), as we want to focus on using the configuration API and not on how to use a date picker.
+The ideas in the implementation can be reused for other 3rd party date pickers.

-As with the `<TextInput>` we want to:
+As with `<TextInput>` we want to:

-- Render an date input field and make assignments when the value changes.
+- Render a date input field and make assignments when the value changes.
 - Display the currently assigned value.
 - Render a message if the user tried to assign an invalid value.